wp-plugins/terribl/readme.txt

 * First versions uploaded to WordPress.

 == Upgrade Notice ==

+= 1.1.11.16 =
+Added In-Bound Link Verification to validate that a Refering page actually contains a link to your site and improved the stats page.

 = 1.1.11.12 =
 Added more error checking to create tables that were not created when you upgraded.